 Doing so has allowed my toddler to develop a sense of order and heightened awareness of the cleanliness state of her surroundings.

 It must be evident now that we have a lot of wall hooks in our small apartment home.
 These ones in the bathroom provide easy storage for clothings we need right out of the bath, since our main clothing closet is not located in the bathroom.
 My toddler's baby bath tub is also hung up.
 The pink towel next to the bathtub is my toddler's, which she can independently pull off the hook first thing out of the bathtub.

-I help her to place it back onto the hook, though occasionally she brings her step stool over to help with it.
+I help her to place her towel back onto the hook after use, though occasionally she brings her step stool over to do it herself.

-I freed up a inbuilt sink drawer for my toddler's going-out clothes.
+I freed up an inbuilt sink drawer for my toddler's going-out clothes.
 Again, we practise minimalism as much as we can with her wardrobe.

 Another one for her pyjamas, which takes up a lot of real estate seeing as it is our official homeschooling attire and we've stayed home for 9 months since the pandemic outbreak in Washington.

 Another trolley in a corner space in the bathroom for organisation and storage of clothes, toilet paper rolls (middle section) and diapers (bottom section).
 This means my toddler has access to toilet paper rolls, which she changes for us when the dispenser runs out, and diapers, which we give her an option to wear alongside training underwear.